zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverAggregates `boolean`

-Determines if aggregates are calculated on the server or not.
-By default aggregates are calculated client-side.
+If set to true the data source will leave the aggregate calculation to the remote service.
+By default the data source calculates aggregates client-side.

 #### Example
     <kendo:dataSource serverAggregates="serverAggregates">